Web Design FAQ

 3) Utilize CPanel to make changes.
 CPanel is a website management system, included with many hosting plans.
 CPanel provides a range of tools, one of which is the File Manager.
 The File Manager allows you to create or upload new files, and edit them using either a WYSIWYG editor or hand-coding the HTML.

 Is it time to redesign my business website?

-We have created 8 simple ways to tell if your website is outdated.
-This blog post includes a checklist that will help you decide: 8 Simple Ways to Tell if your Website is Old: Business Owner Checklist.
+We have created a business owner checklist to help you decide if it is time to redesign your website: 8 Simple Ways to Tell if your Website is Old: Business Owner Checklist.